-Poor countries aren’t getting vaccines.
-Waiving intellectual property rights could help.
+Global vaccine inequality runs deep.
+Some countries say intellectual property rights are part of the problem.

 That’s also why Mustaqeem De Gama, an intellectual property expert and South Africa’s WTO representative, said it’s time for the global trade agency to act to ensure that “inappropriate use of intellectual property” doesn’t lead to “an artificial scarcity of supply.”

 TRIPS, he said, recognizes that every country has the right “to ensure that its citizens have access to necessary medicines, equipment and technology that will address covid-19.”
-He said a WTO waiver would reinforce that principle and allow countries to prepare to kick-start their own production rather than having to wait until richer countries filled their vaccine orders first.
+He said a WTO waiver would reinforce that principle and allow countries to prepare to kick-start their own production rather than having to wait until richer countries fill their vaccine orders first.

 “The ability to pay shouldn’t be the determinant for access,” Hu said.
 WTO action instead could “allow countries to prepare to produce and share resources.”